Spin-selective coherent light scattering from ion crystals: Abstract

 \section{Abstract}

-We study collective light scattering from linear crystals with up to twelve $^{40}\text{Ca}^+$ ions, acting as coherent single photon emitters.
-Light-scattering is induced by two-photon laser excitation, starting from the S$_{1/2}$ to D$_{5/2}$ quadrupole transition at 729~nm in combination with laser excitation of the D$_{5/2}$ to P$_{3/2}$ dipole transition at 854~nm, followed by a decay back to S$_{1/2}$ via a single photon emission near 393~nm.
-The scattered intensity is recorded in the far field, featuring the interference of emitted light fields of the entire crystal.
-Furthermore, we demonstrate spin-dependent coherent scattering and unveil the time evolution of a previously encoded spin texture in a crystal employing the recorded dynamics of the spatial frequency components of the fringe pattern.
+We study coherent light scattering from linear crystals with up to twelve $^{40}\text{Ca}^+$ ions, acting as single photon emitters.
+Light-scattering is induced by two-photon laser excitation, starting from the S$_{1/2}\rightarrow$ D$_{5/2}$ quadrupole transition at 729~nm followed by the D$_{5/2}\rightarrow$ P$_{3/2}$ dipole transition at 854~nm, from where the ions decay back to the S$_{1/2}$ ground state via emission of a photon near 393~nm.
+We realize spin-selective excitation from the Zeeman-split ground states S$_{1/2}$, m$= \pm 1/2$, of the $\text{Ca}^+$ ions and observe in the far field spin-dependent interference patterns displaying the spin textures of the ion crystals.
+We investigate their dynamics by measuring the temporal evolution of the spatial Fourier frequencies of the observed patterns.